 Mount Olympus Trail is a 6.6 mile moderately trafficked out and back trail located near Salt Lake City, Utah that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 Climb 4,000 feet on this great trail to fantastic views over the Wasatch Valley and Salt Lake City.
 This is a steep, Class 3, climb up 4,000 to the top of a peak with great views over Salt Lake City and the surrounding Wasatch Mountains.
 You will be surprised at how abruptly you leave the bustling city below and find yourself high in an alpine environment.
 This is a good peak for budding mountaineers to start with.